Marcela Guerra Castillo: LIX Legislature of the Mexican Congress

-Federal Deputy in the LIX Legislature of the Mexican Congress during the 2003 - 2006 period where she represented the V Federal Electoral District of Nuevo León headed by Monterrey.
+Federal Deputy in the LIX Legislature of the Mexican Congress during the 2003–2006 period where she represented the 5th federal electoral district of Nuevo León, based in Monterrey.
 In this legislature she was a member of the Committees on Public Service, Oversight of the Superior Auditor of the Federation, Science and Technology, Culture, Federal District and Special Public Service Committee; was also Secretary of the Board of the Standing Committee and the Committee of Radio, Television and Film.

 LXI Legislature of the Mexican Congress

-Federal Deputy in the LXI Legislature of the Mexican Congress, representing the V Federal Electoral District of Nuevo León for the second time headed by Monterrey.
+Federal Deputy in the LXI Legislature of the Mexican Congress, representing the Nuevo León's 5th district (Monterrey) for the second time.
 In this legislature was a member of the Committees on Government and Equity and Gender, likewise served as Secretary of the Commission of Surveillance of the Superior Audit of the Federation.

 She was also part of the Committee of the Study Center for the Advancement of Women and Gender Equality of the Chamber of Deputies of Mexico.

 As a member of the Inter-Parliamentary Union, she participated in numerous international forums legislating in favor of women.

 LXII Legislature of the Mexican Congress

 Senator in the LXII Legislature of the Mexican Congress, representing the state of Nuevo León.
 In this legislature she is a member of the Committees on Economic Development and on Radio, Television and Cinematography; likewise serves as Secretary of the Commission of Foreign Affairs and President of the North America Foreign Affairs Committee.

-She is also the Mexican Congress's Delegation Chairman for ParlAméricas, Mexico's representative in the Administration Council and ParlAméricas's Executive Committee as well as member of the Inter-Parliamentary Union.
+She is also the Mexican Congress's Delegation Chairman for ParlAméricas, Mexico's representative in the Administration Council and ParlAméricas's executive committee as well as member of the Inter-Parliamentary Union.

 Partisan activity

 Served at this party as Secretary General of the Commission on Women's Affairs in the Colosio Foundation in 1996.
 Has also been Secretary of the National Confederation of Popular Organizations in Nuevo León during the 2007–2009 period.

-In the 2012 Mexican federal elections she participated as Mexican Senate Candidate by the state of Nuevo León joint with Ivonne Álvarez, former mayor of Guadalupe municipality, where in a historical manner PRI nominates two women for the Mexican Senate.
+In the 2012 federal elections she participated as Senate candidate for the state of Nuevo León together with Ivonne Álvarez, former mayor of Guadalupe municipality, where in a historical manner PRI nominates two women for the Mexican Senate.

 Professional career

 Cultural organizations

 In the cultural scope was General Coordinator of Monterrey's City Theatre from 1984 to 1987, and from 1991 to 1994 Director of Nuevo León's Museum of History.
-In 1993 served as General Manager of the project for the construction of the Museum of Mexican History in Monterrey where she worked as Deputy Director until 1996.
+In 1993 served as General Manager of the project for the construction of the Museum of Mexican History in Monterrey where she worked as deputy director until 1996.
 In 1996 she was named Fundidora Park's Conservation Projects Director, which she managed until 1998.

 Civil society organizations

-Was Secretary of the Progressive Liberal Political Association in 2000, Founder and Counselor of the Women’s Plural Pact in 1998 and President of the Bienestar y Vida Association (Welfare and Life Association) from 1998 until 2001.
+Was Secretary of the Progressive Liberal Political Association in 2000, Founder and Counselor of the Women's Plural Pact in 1998 and President of the Bienestar y Vida Association (Welfare and Life Association) from 1998 until 2001.